 Amounts collected in advance of services being provided are accounted for as deferred revenue.
-Nearly all of our deferred revenue balance is related to services revenue, primarily customer support and data protection-as-a-service contracts.
+Nearly all of our deferred revenue balance is related to services revenue.

 In some arrangements we allow customers to pay for term-based software licenses and products over the term of the software license.
 Amounts recognized as revenue in excess of amounts billed are recorded as unbilled receivables.
 Unbilled receivables, which are anticipated to be invoiced in the next twelve months, are included in accounts receivable on the consolidated balance sheets.
 Long-term unbilled receivables are included in other assets.
 The opening and closing balances of our accounts receivable, unbilled receivables, and deferred revenues are as follows: